Can you expand on ? I guess you would find that is quite easy to do. You can easily find that .

 In calculus, we always use the power rule that

-We can prove this rule using Binomial Theorem.
+We can prove this rule using the Binomial Theorem.

 Recall that derivative for any continuous function f(x) is defined as: